-Swarovski Spotting Scopes are stunning and have the most amazing optics for nature viewing and nautical observation (fantastic if you live by the sea) but can be a bit of a nightmare to buy, if you aren’t sure how they fix together.
-The unique design of the Swarovski scope means that they are generally listed separately with regard to eyepieces and bodies (objective modules) which at first glance can seem really bizarre, but is in fact, a great way of making sure that the scope is perfect for each individual user.
+Swarovski Spotting Scopes are stunning and have the most amazing optics for nature viewing and nautical observation (fantastic if you live by the sea), but can be a bit of a nightmare to buy, if you aren’t sure how they fix together.
+The unique design of the Swarovski scope means that they are generally listed separately with regard to eyepieces and objective modules (bodies) which at first glance can seem really bizarre, but is in fact, a great way of making sure that the scope is perfect for each individual user.
 Because of this, I thought it might be a good idea to give a few basic pointers to the wonderful world of the Swarovski scope.

 The larger the objective lens, (95mm is bigger than 65mm, but then that’s a bit obvious), the more light gathering capabilities the scope has, which is great for dusk and dawn viewing, but will make the unit slightly bigger and heavier to carry around.

 Right!
 Well now it gets a bit more technical, because due to the magnification of eyepieces and the objective lens size, (I’m going to call this the body from now on if that’s OK), the eyepieces will give different magnifications depending on what they are fixed too.
 I think this is something to do with the properties of natural light and possibly the Greeks, but we won’t go there.